danielpenno/danielpenno/README.md

 ## 👋 Hey there, welcome to my GitHub! 🚀

 🖐️ Hi!
-I'm Daniel, an **IT Infrastructure Specialist & Systems Administrator** with over **10 years of experience** in **large-scale critical environments**, combining daily operations, architectural modernization, and information security.
+I'm Daniel, an **IT Infrastructure Manager & Senior Linux SysAdmin** with over **10 years of experience** in **large-scale critical environments**, combining daily operations, architectural modernization, and information security.

 ---